 During your STCW course, you’ll learn personal safety and accident prevention, fire fighting, personal survival (using life jackets and inflatable rafts), and basic first aid.
 This course is incredibly important, as you should know how to be safe aboard a yacht, how to save lives at sea, and what to do in an emergency.

-The course takes place over five – seven days and will cost upwards of $1,000.
-You might have to save up in order to afford the certificate, but as soon as you get it, the world of yacht jobs opens up to you.
+The course takes place over five-seven days and will cost upwards of $1,000.
+You might have to save up in order to afford the certificate, but as soon as you get it, the world of jobs on yachts opens up to you.

 ENG 1 Seafarer Medical Certificate